JuanRam11/Blog/README.md

-React Blog app template with login, main page and not found page.
+## React Blog app template with login, main page and not found page.

+# How you install it

+First to run this project you would need to download this code, after that, you open it with you favorite Code Editor, in my case I use VS code that already has a terminal, if you editor doesn't have a terminal, you will have to open terminal from the current directory of the proejct or get there using paths, aftewards you will need to run npm install to install all dependencies from this project and then you can run npm start and that's it.

 # Getting Started with Create React App